cflor510/Wordpress-/README.md

     -This is the name with the malicious javascript(highlighted text) of the file i used.
  ![](images/Screenshot80.png)

-    -Once the attacker has persuaded the admin into uploading the malicioius image, You can see that the image will make it so the prompt will always appear when you enter the page
+    -Once the attacker has persuaded the admin into uploading the malicioius image, You can see that the image will make it so the prompt will always appear when you enter the page.

 ### Attack Confirmation
  ![](images/Screenshot79.png)